2 cups peas, thawed if from frozen

 Spoon Mage™ Note:

 You may substitute half and half for the cream.
+Do not use milk.

 Use high quality bacon that is very lean.
 Remove large sections that are pure fat.
 It’s not necessary in this variation on a carbonara theme.
+Prosciutto or pancetta work well here in place of bacon, but just use 3 oz of either one.

-This recipe is pretty seriously garlicky.
-If you are not so much of a fan, reduce the garlic by 1 or 2 teaspoons.
 If you are a salter – add a little, but remember the bacon has sodium, so don’t get ridiculous about it.

 This sort of dinner is fast and very flexible.
 If you have mushrooms, slice them up and cook them with the bacon.
 Delicious!